API Documentation

 }

-Include your API key as a Bearer token in the Authorization header:
+Include your API key in the X-Api-Key header:

 curl https://api.convertintomp4.com/v1/jobs \